DavidBThomp/WEB250-David-Thompson/README.md

 # Assignment 11

 In this session, I learned about Redis, a key-value database that allows us to store data.
 I learned about the different ways to use the database to create specific data types, such as hashes, strings, and lists.
 I learned how these all differ in very subtle ways, that change the way data is stored.
 I also learned how to use the commands in Redis to store, create, and update a database.
 I found out that key-value databases do a great job of being lightweight and quick, making their use to get and store data extremely robust.
 The data itself though isn't super organized as a tradeoff.
 In the future using key-value databases will allow me to store information and retrieve it in a JSON-like format.

+# Assignment 12

+In this session, I learned about cookies and sessions.
+I learned that using cookies allows the user to store data in the browser.
+This can be useful to cache information that might be used over and over again.
+Sessions operate in a similar capacity to cookies, but the database or server will access this information.
+This works more like a read and writes operation rather than just write and delete for cookies.
+In the future, I will use these skills to help auto-complete forms, as well as using sessions to get information about what pages users should have access to.